-Measure Performance Trend Insight The trend chart shows that the proportion of repeat victims of domestic abuse is relatively stable over the last two years with an upward trend now emerging and a 2 year peak seen in November 2018.
-T2A.6 Hate Crime Repeat ±0.1nn In the 12 months to January 2019, 15.2% of hate crime victims were a repeat victim; this is a marginal increase on the previous 12 months figure of 15.1%.
-124.0 Victims +0.1pp There is a slight upward trend apparent in recent months, however, figures are still well below the peak seen in November 2017.
+Measure Performance Trend Insight On average, in the 12 months to January 2019, 32.7% of domestic abuse victims were a repeat victim.
+This compares to an average proportion of 33.2% in the previous year.
+The trend chart shows that the proportion of repeat victims of domestic abuse is relatively stable over the last two years with an upward trend now emerging and a 2 year peak seen in November 2018.
+T2A.6 Hate Crime Repeat Victims +0.1pp In the 12 months to January 2019, 15.2% of hate crime victims were a repeat victim; this is a marginal increase on the previous 12 months figure of 15.1%.
+There is a slight upward trend apparent in recent months, however, figures are still well below the peak seen in November 2017.
 T2A.7 ASB Repeat Victims +0.9pp Of a total of 26,647 Anti-Social Behaviour callers in the 12 months to January 2019, 7,565 had reported a previous ASB incident or incidents in the 12 months prior.
 This equates to a repeat victimisation rate of 28.4%.
 Performance is stable with no real change between this rate and the rate of 27.5% in the previous 12 months.

 Police & Crime Survey 2018-19 Quarter 2 - January 2019 T2A.8 Levels of reported crime to the police Wave 6 'top-line' results - 29% of respondents reported that they had personally been a victim of crime in the last 12 months; this reduces to 19% when online fraud and computer misuse are excluded.